Oklahoma

 Tools and Equipment Protection

 Smaller tools are typically insured under a blanket policy with no item list, while larger equipment like generators or compressors is insured separately through inland marine coverage.
+This ensures all your valuable equipment is protected whether you’re on the job site or transporting tools to the next project.

 Coverage for Projects Under Construction

 Also known as Course of Construction Insurance, this plan protects property while it’s being built or renovated.
 Most lenders require this policy before funding new projects or major remodels.
+Get a builders risk quote for your next construction project.

 Other Business Insurance Essentials